-There's a reason why the bedding section in the department store is so large; there are dozens of different types of pillows, sheets, and bed coverings.
+There's a reason why the bedding section in the department store is so large: there are dozens of different types of pillows, sheets, and bed coverings.
 Not only are there different types of items, but they come in all different colors, prints, and sizes.
 It can be a bit confusing learning all of these different terms, but knowing the definitions will help you when you are shopping and need to find the right item for your bed.

-Commonly used in North America, but uncommon in Europe, a top sheet, also known as a flat sheet, is the sheet that separates you from your comforter, blanket or quilt.
+Commonly used in North America, but uncommon in Europe, a top sheet (also known as a flat sheet), is the sheet that separates you from your comforter, blanket, or quilt.
 In Europe (and very slowly catching on in the United States), the duvet cover takes the place of the top sheet.

-A bottom sheet, or fitted sheet, is the sheet with the elastic edge that fits over your mattress--hence the name bottom or fitted sheet.
+A bottom sheet, or fitted sheet, is the sheet with the elastic edge that fits over your mattress—hence the name "bottom" or "fitted" sheet.
 As today's mattresses have grown much thicker, it's important to check the measurements before buying a fitted sheet to make sure it will stretch all the way over your mattress.

-A bedspread is similar to a coverlet--a thin, decorative covering--but it normally covers the entire bed and touches the floor.
+A bedspread is a thin, decorative covering that normally covers the entire bed and touches the floor.
 Cotton, chenille, wool, or polyester are common bedspread materials.

-A comforter is a bed cover stuffed with fibers or down for warmth, and then sewn together on all four sides.
-Probably the most common bed topper in North America, comforters are available in a nearly endless range of colors, patterns and styles, and are a major decorative accent in the bedroom.
+A comforter is a bed cover stuffed with fibers or down for warmth and then sewn together on all four sides.
+Probably the most common bed topper in North America, comforters are available in a nearly endless range of colors, patterns, and styles and are a major decorative accent in the bedroom.
 Most are made of either cotton or polyester.

 A duvet is similar to a comforter except it requires the use of a duvet cover, where a comforter does not.
-Typically, a duvet is solid white, and stuffed with down or a down alternative.
+Typically, a duvet is solid white and stuffed with down or a down alternative.

 Euro or Continental Pillow

-A Euro or Continental pillow--a large square pillow--is a decorative pillow that sits back against the headboard.
+A Euro or continental pillow—a large square pillow—is a decorative pillow that sits back against the headboard.
 The cover is removable for washing.

 A sleeping pillow is a rectangular pillow that you lay your head on when sleeping.
-Sleeping pillows have three sizes --standard, queen, or king--to fit your bed or sleeping habits.
+Sleeping pillows have three sizes—standard, queen, or king—to fit your bed or sleeping habits.
 There are many styles of sleeping pillows.

-A decorative pillow, also referred to as an accent or throw pillow, is a small pillow that comes in many shapes, sizes and colors to add decoration to a bed.
+A decorative pillow, also referred to as an accent or throw pillow, is a small pillow that comes in many shapes, sizes, and colors to add decoration to a bed.

-Smaller than a regular blanket, a throw, or toss blanket, is used to add extra warmth at the foot of the bed, or when wrapped around your shoulders.
+Smaller than a regular blanket, a throw or toss blanket is used to add extra warmth at the foot of the bed or when wrapped around your shoulders.
 They are another good way to add a touch of color to your bed.